Updated: Nov 3, 2020

-Since you’re here reading this, you probably don’t need any convincing of why to teach your children French and what the benefits are!
+Since you’re here reading this, you probably don’t need any convincing of why to teach your child French and what the benefits are!
 I’m just going to touch on this briefly as there may be more reasons than you initially think and you may discover some that might surprise you, as well looking at the differences between language acquisition and learning and some ideas about how to teach your child French and to help you incorporate French into your child’s life.

 I feel that the most important aspect to consider - and perhaps often overlooked - is that teaching your child French is not just about speaking and understanding the language but rather is about fostering a wider view of the world and raising a global citizen.
 It’s a way to connect to another culture - whether you have links to it through your heritage or perhaps just want to learn something new - and to appreciate and embrace diversity.
 Learning a foreign language also teaches about tolerance, acceptance, cultural sensitivity and empathy.
 Raising our children to be curious, compassionate and accepting is one of the best ways to set them up for success in their life, whether they end up speaking their second language fluently or not.